SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installation_with_Helm.md

 If you don’t already have a Sumo account, you can create one by clicking the Free Trial button on https://www.sumologic.com/.

-The following are required to setup Sumo Logic's Kubernetes collection.
+The following are required to set up Sumo Logic's Kubernetes collection.

   * An [Access ID and Access Key](https://help.sumologic.com/Manage/Security/Access-Keys) with [Manage Collectors](https://help.sumologic.com/Manage/Users-and-Roles/Manage-Roles/05-Role-Capabilities#data-management) capability.
   * Your Kubernetes cluster must allow [outbound access to Sumo Logic](https://help.sumologic.com/APIs/General-API-Information/Sumo-Logic-Endpoints-and-Firewall-Security) to setup collection.
 Using a proxy is not currently supported.